A Slew of Slaw

 I caught a trucker out of Philly, had a nice long toke

-a-headin' west from the Cumberland Gap
+But he's a-headin' west from the Cumberland Gap

 To Johnson City, Tennessee